GoogleChrome/devtools-docs/docs/contributing.md

 <p class="note"><strong>Note:</strong> If your patch includes changes that require writing new unit tests or UI tests, they will need to be created and included as part of the patch.</p>

 ### Step 6: Upload your Patch

+ You will need to sign and submit a completed [CLA (Contributor License Agreement)](https://developers.google.com/open-source/cla/individual) before we are able to consider any contributions you may wish to make.

 **Install depot_tools**